IBM-Cloud/docs/services/BlockStorage/blockstorage_about.md

 ## Snapshots
 {: #using-snapshots-concept}

 You can also create block-level snapshots of volumes.
 A snapshot captures data on the block storage volume at a specific point in time.
 You can use snapshots to perform incremental backups of your data.
+That said, the snapshots exist on the same storage as the original volume.
+Therefore, snapshots are not a sufficient disaster recovery strategy.

-**Note**: You cannot create snapshots while a volume is attached to a server instance, so the resulting snapshots are crash-consistent.
+**Note**: You cannot create snapshots while a volume is attached to a server instance.

 When you create a volume from a snapshot, a new volume is created that exists in the same state the original volume was in at the time you took the snapshot.